W (magazine)

-W is an American fashion magazine that features stories about style through the lens of culture, fashion, art, celebrity, and film.
+W (or W Magazine) is an American fashion magazine that was launched in 1972 as a sister publication to Women's Wear Daily.
+W began as a biweekly spin-off of Women's Wear Daily.

+Background

-W was created in 1972 by James Brady, the publisher of the sister magazine Women's Wear Daily (WWD), originally as a biweekly newspaper spin-off from WWD.
-In 1993, W was launched as an oversized fashion magazine, issued monthly.
-In 2000, Conde Nast purchased W from the original owner, Fairchild Publications.
-The magazine was still presented in an oversized format – 10 inches wide and 13 inches tall.
-Sara Moonves was editor-in-chief when the final print issue was published in March 2020.
-W was relaunched as an online fashion magazine.
+W was launched in 1972 by James Brady, who at the time was the publisher of the newspaper (and sister publication of W, Women's Wear Daily).
+The magazine was published twice per month until 1993 when it was relaunched as an oversized publication published on a monthly schedule.

-W had a reader base of nearly half a million, 469,000 of which are annual subscribers.

-Publication history

-Early years, 1972–1999
+In 2000, Condé Nast purchased the magazine from Fairchild Publications.
+In 2019, it was sold to Surface Media (later renamed Future Media Group) and in 2020 it was sold to W Media which was created for the purchase.
+It now operates in partnership with Bustle Digital Group and Mic, along with a group of investors (led by Karlie Kloss).

+The magazine is currently published every other month, alongside a summer special issue (seven times per year).

+Editors

+History

-Its origins stem from a biweekly newspaper that was spun off from Women's Wear Daily, W became an oversized monthly magazine published by Fairchild Fashion Media in 1993.
-When Fairchilds' owner – Capital Cities/ABC – merged with The Walt Disney Company in 1997, W was one of the publications the new company continued with.
+W Magazine origins lie as a biweekly newspaper, which was spun off from Women's Wear Daily, becoming an oversized monthly magazine published by Fairchild Fashion Media in 1993.
+When Fairchilds' owner (Capital Cities/ABC) merged with The Walt Disney Company in 1997, W was one of the publications the new company continued to publish.

-Condé Nast, 1999–2019

-In 1999, Condé Nast bought W from the Walt Disney Company, as the centerpiece of a $650 million deal that also included WWD, Jane and a number of other retail trade titles.

-Often the subject of controversy, W subsequently featured stories and covers which have provoked mixed responses from its intended audience; most of Ws most memorable covers are featured on the W Classics page on the magazine's website.
-In July 2005, W produced a 60-page Steven Klein portfolio of Angelina Jolie and Brad Pitt entitled "Domestic Bliss".
-The shoot was based upon Pitt's idea of the irony of the perfect American family; set in 1963, the photographs mirror the era when 1960s disillusionment was boiling under the facade of pristine 1950s suburbia.

-Other controversial cover shoots include Steven Meisel's entitled "Asexual Revolution", in which male and female models (including Jessica Stam and Karen Elson) are depicted in gender-bending styles and provocative poses.
+W has garnered controversy over some of the featured models in its issues.
+Controversial cover shoots include Steven Meisel's entitled "Asexual Revolution", in which male and female models (including Jessica Stam and Karen Elson) are depicted in gender-bending styles and provocative poses.
 In addition, Tom Ford's racy shoot with Klein and the accompanying article on sexuality in fashion came as a shock to some loyal readers.
 During the interview, Ford is quoted as saying: "I've always been about pansexuality.
 Whether I'm sleeping with girls or not at this point in my life, the clothes have often been androgynous, which is very much my standard of beauty".
 Klein was also the photographer for the racy photo shoot featured in the August 2007 issue, showcasing David and Victoria Beckham.
 Bruce Weber produced a 60-page tribute to New Orleans in the April 2008 issue, and shot a 36-page story on the newest fashion designers in Miami for the July 2008 issue.